HadiHares/nyc_challenge/README.md

 ================================

 #### Disclaimer:
 *For this challenge i used the data "as-is" from the website.
-During my analysis i saw some data quality issues, which delivers averages for a certain month with a date outside of the month.
+During my analysis i saw some data quality issues, which delivers averages for a certain month with some date outside of the month.
 But the data quality issues is not the focus here.
-We assume IF data quality is perfect, current issues would not be visible.*
+We assume IF data quality is perfect, current issues would not be visible.
+From unit tests point of view, i know it is really basic (not optimal) and needs some more tweaking.*

+### Issues:

+- After loading parquet files, there are rows of data outside of the time range of the specific month.
+This leads specially in the 45 rolling average to some errors.

 ### Remark: